helium/HIP/0026-HIP-Voting.md

 -`votingTransaction` New transcation to vote for or against a hip.
 This is a free tranasctions that sends it to one of the 2 wallets generated for it.

 -`votingTokenTransfer` New transcation to transfer your voting token from one wallet to another.
 This costs 35,000 DC's

+- `changeToken` New token that has a one time use for editing the codebase, however still needs a vote to verify the changes.

 # Drawbacks
 [drawbacks]: #drawbacks